azdavis/azdavis.net/posts/en/rjsonnet.md

 2. then combining the arenas, which generates a substitution
 3. that we then apply to affected values

-I learned from [Dmitry Petrashko](https://github.com/DarkDimius) from his work on [Sorbet](https://sorbet.org/), a type-checker for Ruby built at [Stripe](https://stripe.com/), where I interned twice and worked full-time for 3 years.
+is a technique I learned from [Dmitry Petrashko](https://github.com/DarkDimius) from his work on [Sorbet](https://sorbet.org/), a type-checker for Ruby built at [Stripe](https://stripe.com/), where I interned twice and worked full-time for 3 years.

-We also use this general idea in the static analysis, since we store types in arenas as well.
+We also use this technique in static analysis, since we store types in arenas as well.
 However, for static analysis, there are even more data dependencies between files, because we must type-check `import`ed files before the importing files.

 To make sure we analyze files in the right dependency order, we perform a topological sort of the files based on their imports, and parallelize for each the "levels" in this sort.